jeromegn/rapid/Readme.md

 # Rapid

- Rapid is an ORM-ish api for [redis](http://code.google.com/p/redis/), currently backed by Fictorial's awesome [redis-client](http://github.com/fictorial/redis-node-client).
+ Rapid is an ORM-ish api for [redis](http://code.google.com/p/redis/), currently backed by [node_redis](http://github.com/mranney/node_redis).
 Rapid is very much a work-in-progress and represents a day or two of work, so feel free to contribute!!

 ## Installation